patrickoser/social-app/README.md

     posts from db.json.
 Will tweak everything later on to work with firebase.

+    Comment out everything to talk through how everything works to help yourself remember how all the pieces come together.

     Create cards for posts on Home Feed.

     There should be no Header in the login/signup page.